Fedora Community Operations (CommOps)

 Examples of things we do to help organize and execute Fedora elections:

 CommOps supports messaging by working with other sub-projects and teams to tell their own stories.
-CommOps provides the help to "dig out" the stories and the tools to share them widely.
+CommOps provides help to "dig out" the stories and tools to share them widely.
 This includes tasks like interviews, sharing activities by Fedora contributors, running retrospectives, and more.
 These tasks keep contributors in sync with what we’re working on.
 They are direct actions to keep everyone on the same page.